n3o-d4rk3r/SUBian-Students-Assistant/README.md

 * Edit your profile later after sign up.
 * Search & find your department student.

+##### 3. Study
+* Students contact with their CR.
+* Reading PDF book, programming book, competive programming help etc.

 ##### 3. Moodule
 * Student download faculty resource file.
 * Download any file from moodule.

 ##### 4. Ui
 * Built with the latest Material Design Components.
+* User Friendly User Interface
+* Fully Responsive Design.
 * Lottie animations.

 ### Libraries:

-Karma uses a number of open source projects to work properly, You can find the libraries list in app/build.gradle .
+SUBian uses a number of open source projects to work properly, You can find the libraries list in app/build.gradle .

-### Want to build your Karma app?
+### Want to build your SUBian app?

-Just fork/clone the project and add your Firebase new project's google-service.json into /app folder.
+Just fork/clone the project and add your Firebase new project's google-service.json into /app folder and utils/app.java.

 ## Contributing:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.